zcc861007/CourseProject/README.md

 ### Summary

-The preliminary results showed that units and metrics associated with numerals can be extracted by RNN with decent prediction accuracy.
-The pipeline is viable to automatically extract structural data from publication texts, and the data of the same measure can be further filtered in combination with text retrieval.
+The pipeline is viable to automatically extract structural data from publication texts, and all data of a measure can be further filtered and collected in combination with text retrieval implementations.